cloudfoundry/service-fabrik-lvm-volume-driver/README.md

-# lvm-volume-driver
+# Service Fabrik LVM Volume Driver

+## Description

 This volume driver plug-in implements the docker volume driver api.
 It provides volumes to docker images based on LVM logical volumes.

 There is one deviation from the API description at https://docs.docker.com/engine/extend/plugins_volume/: a volume may not be used by several containers and the attempt to do so may fail.
 The volume API demands that the number of mount operations is kept and the volume is only unmounted after the last matching unmount operation.
 This would require that the plug-in would have to keep some state persistently.

-Note: contains some modified lines from https://github.com/docker/docker (file utils.go for parsing the unix group file)

-# TODO
+## Limitations

-The goal is to make this list disappear asap.
+The goal is to make this list disappear.
 The getting started may refer to these features that have not been implemented yet.

 - [x] rename main to lvmvd
 - [x] check that the given volume group exists on startup